City of Sydney: Current composition and election method

 Sydney City Council is composed of ten Councillors, including the Lord Mayor, for a fixed four-year term of office.
 The Lord Mayor is directly elected while the nine other Councillors are elected proportionally.
 The Deputy Lord Mayor is elected annually by the councillors.
-Although the fixed term of the council is four years, due to delays caused by amalgamations and the COVID-19 pandemic, the previous term lasted from 10 September 2016 to 4 December 2021.

-The most recent election was held on 4 December 2021, and the makeup of the council, including the Lord Mayor, is as follows:
+The most recent election was held on 14 September 2024, and the makeup of the council, including the Lord Mayor, is as follows:

-The current Council, elected in 2021, in order of election, is:
+The current Council, elected in 2024, in order of election, is:

 Business vote

 Unlike all other local government area in NSW (which are governed under the Local Government Act, 1993), the City of Sydney is governed under the City of Sydney Act, 1988.
 On 25 September 2014, the NSW Liberal/National Coalition Government of Mike Baird, in conjunction with the Shooters and Fishers Party in the Legislative Council, passed the City of Sydney Amendment (Elections) Act, 2014, which allowed businesses to have two votes each in City of Sydney elections via a compulsory non-resident register that is maintained at the expense of the City Council.

-Implemented for the 2016 election and maintained by Council at an annual cost of $1.7 million, the additional business roll has been criticised as being yet another interference by the state government into the affairs of the City of Sydney and an attempt to "gerrymander" election results.
+Implemented for the 2016 election and maintained by Council at an annual cost of $1.7 million, the additional business roll was widely criticised as being an infringement on the democratic process and an attempt to gerrymander election results by the Liberal/National Coalition.
 At the time of the bill ABC election analyst, Antony Green, noted: "For eight decades both sides of NSW politics have viewed Sydney's Lord Mayoralty as a bauble to be delivered as soon as possible to someone that the new government thinks is right and proper to hold the position [...]
 Given the history ... it is a little difficult to view the proposed changes as anything other than being a state government trying again to get its way on who should be Lord Mayor of Sydney."